Cryptkeeper/liblorproto/README.md

 The underlying LOR protocol functionality seems to only support single channel IDs (i.e. `LorChannel`).
 However, any single channel ID that is encoded within a single byte, is padded by an additional `0x81` byte.
 As a result, the encoded channel routing bytes should always be exactly two bytes in length.

-liblightorama has provided a `lorAppendAlignedChannel` function within [`uid.h`](include/lightorama/uid.h) that when invoked with the `align` parameter set to `LOR_ALIGN_16` (normally `LOR_ALIGN_8`), will result in a `0x81` padded 16-byte channel encoding.
-A pre-made helper function for encoding layered effects (`lorAppendLayeredChannelEffect`) is provided as a part of [`easy.h`](include/lightorama/easy.h).
+liblorproto has provided a `lorAppendAlignedChannel` function within [`uid.h`](include/lorproto/uid.h) that when invoked with the `align` parameter set to `LOR_ALIGN_16` (normally `LOR_ALIGN_8`), will result in a `0x81` padded 16-byte channel encoding.
+A pre-made helper function for encoding layered effects (`lorAppendLayeredChannelEffect`) is provided as a part of [`easy.h`](include/lorproto/easy.h).

 ## Compatibility

-liblightorama is implemented following [this documentation](https://github.com/Cryptkeeper/lightorama-protocol), which was built through reverse engineering efforts.
-As such, liblightorama has limited compatibility testing and may not work with your hardware.
+liblorproto is implemented following [this documentation](https://github.com/Cryptkeeper/lorproto-protocol), which was built through reverse engineering efforts.
+As such, liblorproto has limited compatibility testing and may not work with your hardware.
 The current library functionality offerings have been tested with the `LOR1602Wg3` & `CTB16PCg3` hardware models.

 ## License